Azure/template-analyzer/docs/built-in-bpa-rules.md

 **Recommendation**: [Enable encryption of Automation account variable assets](https://docs.microsoft.com/en-us/azure/automation/shared-resources/variables?tabs=azure-powershell)

 ## CORS should not allow every resource to access your API App
-Cross-Origin Resource Sharing (CORS) should not allow all domains to access your Web application.
+Cross-Origin Resource Sharing (CORS) should not allow all domains to access your api app.
 Allow only required domains to interact with your api app.

-**Recommendation**: To allow only required domains to interact with your web app, in the [Microsoft.Web/sites/config resource cors settings object](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites/config-web?tabs=json#corssettings-object), add (or update) the *allowedOrigins* property, setting its value to an array of allowed origins.
+**Recommendation**: To allow only required domains to interact with your api app, in the [Microsoft.Web/sites/config resource cors settings object](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites/config-web?tabs=json#corssettings-object), add (or update) the *allowedOrigins* property, setting its value to an array of allowed origins.
 Ensure it is *not* set to "*" (asterisks allows all origins).

 ## CORS should not allow every resource to access your Function Apps
-Cross-Origin Resource Sharing (CORS) should not allow all domains to access your Web application.
+Cross-Origin Resource Sharing (CORS) should not allow all domains to access your function app.
 Allow only required domains to interact with your function app.

-**Recommendation**: To allow only required domains to interact with your web app, in the [Microsoft.Web/sites/config resource cors settings object](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites/config-web?tabs=json#corssettings-object), add (or update) the *allowedOrigins* property, setting its value to an array of allowed origins.
+**Recommendation**: To allow only required domains to interact with your function app, in the [Microsoft.Web/sites/config resource cors settings object](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites/config-web?tabs=json#corssettings-object), add (or update) the *allowedOrigins* property, setting its value to an array of allowed origins.
 Ensure it is *not* set to "*" (asterisks allows all origins).

 ## CORS should not allow every resource to access your Web Application
 Cross-Origin Resource Sharing (CORS) should not allow all domains to access your Web application.
 Allow only required domains to interact with your web app.